WHAT TYPE OF FRONT DOOR IS MOST SECURE? | CHOOSING A MATERIAL, ACCESSORIES AND MORE

 Another aspect to consider when buying a new front door for security is the lock and, more specifically, making sure the door is fitted with a lock that meets the standards of PAS24, a set of requirements that guarantee a minimum threshold of security against break-ins.

 It is also important to consider what material and style of accessories to go for, such as handles, and more.
 All of Vufold’s front door sets can be provided with the following optional extras, including:

 - Night latch and hinges

 One last consideration to make in relation to the type of front door you choose to install is what your home insurance says.
 Usually, home insurance policies require a minimum level of security.
 This level of security will vary depending on your policy but, in most cases, insurers will ask for a five-lever mortice deadlock to be fitted otherwise your insurance may be void in the event of a break in.

 Be sure to check your insurance policy before purchasing your door, as it can vary depending on your home and the type of insurance you have in place.

 There are many considerations to make when buying a new front door, especially when considering how secure it will make your home.
-Aesthetics aside, there are a number of options available on the market that can work for you, from wooden door to composite doors, as well as a range of locks to choose from.
+Aesthetics aside, there are a number of options available on the market that can work for you, from wooden doors to composite doors and aluminium front doors, as well as a range of locks to choose from.